fivebinaries/cardano-metadata-oracle/README.md

 ## Key Features

-* Data source definitions templates that are easy to share within the community
+* Data source definition templates that are easy to share within the community
-* Fetching and scraping of data with error handling and retries
+* Fetching and scraping data with error handling and retries
 * Transaction construction, including dynamic fee estimation
 * Support for remote API [Blockfrost.io](https://blockfrost.io)